11matt556/PyAutomation/README.md

     - Please manually review these tickets to make sure they are completed properly
     - **"review.csv" is cleared each time the program is run**

+Old versions of output.csv and review.csv can be found in the 'logs' folder.
+They are in the format of `Y-M-D_HM`.

+These logs are not automatically deleted at any point.

 Please report any unusual behavior to me as it is very possible there are still some bugs